 You may think it sounds complicated, but it’s actually quite simple.

-This is the easiest and the best way to find out:
+My SEO audit checklist for 2023 is the easiest and the best way to find out:

 - What condition your blog is in